lazywei/vim-doc-tw/README.md

 vim-doc-tw
 ==========

-Traditional chinese doc for vim
+Traditional chinese doc for vim.

+Installation: use Vundle.